 Having the Scoutmaster or an assistant complete position-specific training and youth protection is required for the Bronze level.
 Having that Scoutmaster and 60% of the assistant Scoutmasters complete leader position specific training within three months of joining, if new, qualifies as the Silver level.
-Gold is obtained when 2/3 of the active troop committee members complete position specific training plus at least one adult registered in the troop, at some time this year or in years past, attended Woodbadge or another leadership training course of at least 5 days.
+Gold is obtained when 2/3 of the active troop committee members complete position specific training plus at least one adult registered in the troop, at some time this year or in years past, attended Wood Badge or another leadership training course of at least 5 days.

 The on-line modules cover all necessary topics and is equivalent to classroom training.
-Leader registered positions, Scoutmaster and assistant, committee chair and member and Merit Badge Counselor have a "My Learning" set of appropriate modules that must be taken to be considered TRAINED.
-The modules are accessed from My.Scouting.org via "Menu" then "My Training" and then "Training Center".
-Select "Scouts BSA" and then choose the title by selecting "Add Plan" that best fits the registered position, either "Scoutmaster", "Merit Badge Counselor", or "Troop Committee".
-Each registered position has three module groupings that have been established, in a suggested order to be taken.
-These groupings are titled "Before the First Meeting", "First 30 Days" and "Positioned Trained".
-Each module subset may be taken in the time frame suggested or at a more rapid pace.
-However, all modules in the three groups are required to be completed before a Scouter is considered completely TRAINED.
-After selecting the grouping(s) for your position then go to the "My Learning" menu button on the top of the Scouting U site to access the selected modules.
-The Scouting U website is improved constantly which means the steps described above might be slightly different over time.
+Leader registered positions, Scoutmaster and assistant, committee chair and member and Merit Badge Counselor have a set of appropriate modules that must be taken to be considered TRAINED.
+The modules are accessed from My.Scouting.org via My Training then Requirements.
+Training courses for whatever positions you are registered for will be shown.
+However, if you wish to take courses not shown, back up to My Training and select YPT and Training Center.
+This brings up a webpage showing various scout programs.
+Select Scouts BSA and then the title that best fits your registered position, either "Scoutmaster", "Merit Badge Counselor", "Troop Committee Chair" or "Troop Committee".
+This takes you to the Learning Plans for that position.
+Each registered position has two to four module groupings and a suggested order for them to be taken.
+Select Enroll (or visit) and begin the training.
+All modules in the two to four groups, the entire Learning Plan, are required to be completed before a Scouter is considered completely TRAINED with the exception of Scoutmasters and Assistants, those positions also require an in-person "Introduction to Outdoor Leader Skills" session.
+See the attached chart titled Scouts BSA Position Trained Requirements for more information.

+The BSA Learn Center/Scouting U website is improved constantly which means the steps described above might be slightly different over time.